timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-24
+# Today is 2019-08-26

 ## Objectives for the day:

-- Get the level information screen showing leaderboard and being nice.
+- Update Marketing Key Performance Indicators
+- Cleanup of car, perhaps present it in a render on the track?
+- Continue working on vertical slice graphics.

 # Purpose

-- Get the game flow and game shell setup.
+- Prepare the vertical slice build.